 or, RMD withdrawal percentage is 100 / Distribution Period (20 years is about 5%).

-Some say this IRS RMD chart is not a bad plan for a safe amount from non-IRA withdrawals too, but the RMD rate does apply to age 72 and beyond.
-It may be a bit conservative then, but the purpose of the RMD law is Not fund survival, but that the tax gets paid.
+Some say this IRS RMD chart is not a bad plan for a safe amount from non-IRA withdrawals too, but the RMD requirement and rate does apply to age 72 and beyond.
+The rate may be a bit conservative, but the purpose of the RMD law is Not about fund survival, but that the tax gets paid.

-However, any IRA you might inherit is kept very separate, with different rules.
+However, any IRA you might inherit must be kept very separate, with different rules.
 It cannot accept contributions, and its withdrawals are still 100% taxed but the new law has very different rules.
-Unless inherited from a spouse, then IRA inherited after 2019 have no annual RMD as such, however 100% of it must be withdrawn within 10 years, regardless of age.
-I hear that possibly might change again this year?
+Now, unless inherited from a spouse, then IRA inherited after 2019 have no annual RMD as such, however 100% of it must be withdrawn within 10 years, regardless of age.
 Be aware that one lump-sum total IRA withdrawal likely increases income into a higher income tax rate than if it were distributed more evenly over the full 10 years, while it can also still be earning.

-But when you retire or if you just change employer, you can convert your previous company 401K into a self-directed IRA of your own choice, which then allows your direct control of its investment choices (and likely smaller fees too).
-For example it then could be invested in any stocks or funds you wish.
-Which is neat, because then buying and selling are not taxable events in an IRA (Only tax on IRA is on withdrawals).
-You will get a tax 1099 for any withdrawal, including RMD.
-IRA withdrawals are NOT taxed as capital gains, so regular income tax will be owed then, so specifying some RMD withholding is suggested.
+A self-directed IRA fund can invest in ways that you choose, for example in individual stocks.
+The IRA is taxed only at withdrawal, and ROTH is tax-free.
+Therefore trading events (buying and selling, changing the investment) are NOT taxable events for an IRA or a ROTH.
+That part could be an advantage.
+When you retire, or any time you change employer, if desired, you can withdraw your previous company 401K and (within the first 60 days), reinvest it into a self-directed IRA of your own choice, which then allows your direct control of its investment choices (and likely is smaller fees too).
+Then example, it could be invested in any stocks or funds you wish (or others, like real estate or gold, etc).
+Which is neat, because then buying and selling are not taxable events in an IRA.
+(Tax is only due on IRA withdrawals, but as regular income tax, NOT capital gain).
+For one example of self-directed, my own IRA is held by Vanguard.com as IRA custodian.
+Then upon my orders, those IRA stock and fund trades are handled like any other stock or fund, except trades in an IRA are not yet taxed.
+You will get a tax 1099 for any withdrawal, including RMD withdrawals.
+Again, IRA withdrawals are NOT taxed as capital gains, so regular income tax will be owed then, so specifying some RMD withholding is suggested.
 Depending on your investment success, retirement tax rate may be higher than when working.
 An IRA to Roth conversion as early as possible may be an advantage, in that less tax is owed when fund is still smaller, with more future tax-free gains too.